-This document provides policy to ensure that system controls are implemented Job Corps-wide, as defined in the Policy and Requirements Handbook (PRH) Chapter 5.
-Segregation of duties is a primary internal control intended to prevent, or decrease the risk of errors or irregularities, identify problems, and ensure that corrective action is taken.
+This document provides policy to ensure that system controls are implemented Job Corps-wide, as defined in PRH Chapter 5.
+Segregation of duties is a primary internal control intended to prevent, or decrease the risk of errors or irregularities; identify problems; and ensure that corrective action is taken.
 This is done by assuring that no single individual should have control over all phases of a transaction.